How to Clean Prawns and Shrimp

-Prawns, from larger prawns to smaller shrimp
+Prawns, from large prawns to small shrimp

 Prawns in the diet